Can Social Media Impact Your Personal Injury Claim?

 - Beware of tagging – even though you are not posting the content, your actions and image can be captured by someone else’s post.
 Elevate your privacy settings and receive notifications if anyone tags you.
 And, if you are tagged, ask to be untagged.
 Further, be aware that simply de-tagging you from a post won’t remove the content, and it still may be visible to others.
 Images and activity on the internet can last forever.

-At Decof, Decof & Barry, P.C., we recommend that anyone using social media think twice about what you are saying, doing, or even liking.
+At Decof, Barry, Mega & Quinn, P.C., we recommend that anyone using social media think twice about what you are saying, doing, or even liking.
 Some defense lawyer down the road could use any check-in, any picture, or any post against you at a deposition or in court.
 And, by that time, it’s already too late to do damage control.